pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 # Using a Secrets Store to Store Credentials

-Secrets stores, such as Credhub, can be used to store secure properties that you don't want committed into a config file.
+Secrets stores, such as CredHub, can be used to store secure properties that you don't want committed into a config file.
 Within your pipeline, the config file can then reference that secrets store value for runtime evaluation.

 Platform Automation Toolkit Tasks contains two tasks to help with retrieving these credentials in the tasks that use them:

 1. If you're using Concourse version 5 or newer the [`prepare-tasks-with-secrets`](#using-prepare-tasks-with-secrets) task can be used with any Concourse supported [secrets store][concourse-secrets-handling].
-2. The [`credhub-interpolate`](#using-credhub-interpolate) task can only be used with Credhub.
+2. The [`credhub-interpolate`](#using-credhub-interpolate) task can only be used with CredHub.

 ## Using prepare-tasks-with-secrets
 The [`prepare-tasks-with-secrets`][prepare-tasks-with-secrets] task takes a set of tasks